 within six months of graduating (Accounting and Finance, DLHE 2015/16)

-- Graduates employed by leading brands in graduate roles
+- Graduates employed by leading brands

 such as Commercial Finance Analyst at Red Bull, Auditor at KPMG, Cost Technician at PepsiCo, Tax Processor at Grant Thornton and Financial Criminal Analyst at Barclays